Community Science

 Follow these 4 easy steps to become a Turtle Tallier!

-• Learn how to identify turtles using this website or our mobile app
+- Learn how to identify turtles using our species guides here

 Please note that red-eared sliders are not native to Ontario.
 Please let us know if you found a slider by leaving a comment in the "Additional Comments" box on the sighting submission form!